top of page

 Shipping

-Domestic shipmentsTransit time is generally 3-5 business days for First Class and Priority shipments, and 1-3 business days for Priority Express.
+Domestic shipmentsTransit time is generally 3-7 business days for First Class and Priority shipments.
 All shipments include insurance in case they are lost or damaged in transit.
 Transit times can also occasionally be affected by inclement weather or other issues, as well as take longer during the holiday season from the increased volume of packages and cards.

 ***Due to recent issues with USPS I've been receiving packages back because the labels aren't recognized in the system.
-Additionally starting about this time last year issues started popping up with USPS employees scanning packages as delivered when they weren't so they wouldn't be flagged as late, which was an absolute nightmare this summer and resulted in many missing shipments and considerable losses.
-It's also has a major impact on processing time as I'd been having to go back and remake a large percentage of order.
+Additionally over the last year or so there's been numerous with USPS employees falsifying delivery scans so shipments wouldn't be flagged as late, which was an absolute nightmare this summer and resulted in many missing shipments and considerable losses.
+The falsified scans resulted in an incorrect delivery address being registered as the address entered was the GPS tag for where the delivery scan was performed.
+It's also has a major impact on processing time as I'd been having to go back and remake a large percentage of orders.
 While the Inspector General's office has put a stop to it, with the increased volume of packages being shipped during the holiday season there's a higher risk of it happening again.
-So for the next couple months all packages will be shipped with signature confirmation to ensure when they're delivered they're actually delivered.
-I sincerely apologize for any inconvenience caused by the temporary measure.
+Most of them are delivered in the next day or two, but I've also has them returned to me and there were many that went missing.
+If your order is marked delivered but isn't received please contact your local post office who handled the delivery first as they're able to check with the route driver so have the best shot of locating the package.
+If they're unable to locate it please contact me within 60 days of the date of shipment and I'll be able to file a claim and get a replacement order on the way.

 Some countries charge a customs fee/import tax/VAT.
 This is not a shipping charge, it is an import tax imposed by the government of the destination country.
 All customs forms are labeled as medical orthotics, which exempts them from this tax in some countries and discounts them in others.
 As these charges vary for every country and often fluctuate I am not aware of how much they will be, it is the buyers responsibility to be aware of any applicable fees for their individual country.